All Episodes

 Fuck that.

-That's just it's comically far.
+That's just, it's comically far.

 dan friesen

-No, it's it's too far.
+No, it's, it's too far.

 jordan holmes

-It's it's almost personal.
+It's almost personal.

-It feels like if I was if I was Trump and I was like, you know what would really make me fucking laugh is to sometimes just every now and again watch a clip of Alex Jones having to defend the absolute worst shit I've ever done.
+It's to sometimes just every now and again watch a clip of Alex Jones having to defend the absolute worst shit I've ever done.

 dan friesen